Skip to main content

 This INSPIRE project will create a tool to evaluate body composition, physical activity, diet, alcohol, smoking, sleep and psychosocial distress in cancer survivors.

-Researcher: Chaplin, Alice
+Researcher: Alice Chaplin

 Grant type: INSPIRE Research Challenge